tylrcarr/pro-project-winter-2016/README.md

 immediately if you fail to complete the project plan requirements on schedule.***

-***The biggest guideline of all is to create something worth presenting.
+***Be professional and create something worth presenting, even your project is a game or something silly, take this plan seriously, no really, do.
 Remember, you are competing to keep your spot in the Pro program.***

 The more impressive your project the more likely you will receive another Pro invite.
 Like the workplace,  SkilStak Pro program is